-7.6.7 Out of Office
+6.7 Out of Office

-Email accounts should return an Out of Office message during school holidays.
+Email accounts will return an Out of Office message during school holidays.
 This will indicate whether or not emails will be monitored and when the school reopens.
-Similarly, during periods of extended staff absence an Out of Office message should refer senders to an alternative or general school email address.
+Similarly, during periods of extended staff absence an Out of Office message will refer senders to an alternative or general school email address.

-7.7 Instant Messaging (IM)
+7. Instant Messaging (IM) including Microsoft Teams/ Google Meet

 Instant Messaging is a form of real time communication between two or more people based on typed text.
 The text is conveyed via devices connected over the Internet or an internal network/intranet.
-Messages are retained in your conversation history in your email folder list or are saved as emails in your inbox if the recipient does not respond immediately.

-You must only use School-provided internet messaging (IM) services.
-IM should not be used as a substitute for email.
-IM should be used only for questions or announcements that are short and need to be communicated immediately.
+Messages are retained in conversation history in the email folder list or are saved as emails in the inbox if the recipient does not respond immediately.
+Users will only use school-provided internet messaging (IM) services.
+IM will not be used as a substitute for email.
+IM will be used only for questions or announcements that are short and need to be communicated immediately.